 Naturopathy (not to be confused with Naturopathic Medicine), is the original form of natural health care that was defined by acts of congress in 1931.
 Congress defined Naturopathy as a drugless, non-invasive and non-surgical way for relief of ailments and sickness by use of all natural methods including; air, water, light, heat, earth, foods, herbs, electricity, physiotherapy, homeopathy, mechanotherapy, and all natural methods and modalities.

 Naturopathy differs from other forms of the healing arts.
 It is all encompassing and all inclusive, meaning its practitioners or “Naturopaths” are trained in all forms of natural therapeutics.

-Naturopathy education varies widely across the country however, most all Naturopaths regardless of which school or college they choose, receive a minimum of 2500 to 4100 hours (2-4 years) of education in naturopathic modalities before graduation.
-Educational courses range widely, a minimum of Anatomy and Physiology Herbalism, Homeopathy, Naturopathic bodywork, physical and holistic exam, pharmacology and drug interactions is taken in every program.
+Naturopathy education varies widely across the country, most all Naturopaths regardless of which school or college they choose, receive a minimum of 2500 to 4100 hours or 2-4 years of education.
+Curriculum may include naturopathic modalities before graduation.
+Educational courses range widely, a minimum of Anatomy and Physiology, Herbalism, Homeopathy, Naturopathic bodywork, physical and holistic exam, pharmacology and drug interactions are taken in every program.

-After graduation, Naturopaths must do an internship program totaling from 500 to 1000 hours in clinical practice and taking a competency exam which tests them on efficacy and safety , before they are certified to practice the art of Naturopathy.
+After graduation, Naturopaths must do an internship program totaling from 500 to 1000 hours in clinical practice and passage of a competency exam which tests them on efficacy and safety , before they are certified to practice the art of Naturopathy.